-As a measure of financial input into the system we use the LTC expenditure (health) per capita in US$ of purchasing power parities.
-It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
-We would have liked to include LTC expenditure (social) as well, which includes “instrumental activities of daily living (IADL) giving the LTC system expenditure a broader scope (Halásková et al., 2017).
+As a measure of financial input into the system we use the LTC expenditure (health) per capita in US$ of purchasing power parities (EXPND).
+It includes all expenditure on bodily related LTC, like bathing, dressing or eating.
+We would have liked to include social LTC expenditure as well, which includes instrumental activitiesgiving the LTC system expenditure a broader scope (Halásková et al., 2017).
 Unfortunately, data availability was extremely limited in this dimension.
-Institutional supply of services was furthermore measured by the number of LTC beds per 1000 population aged 65 or older while the actual supply of spots in these facilities by was reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older.
+Institutional supply of services was furthermore measured by the number of LTC beds per 1000 population aged 65 or older (BEDS) while the actual supply of spots in these facilities by was reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (RCPTIN).

-The public and private involvement in payments for care as well as the share of private (voluntary and out-of-pocket) expenditure in the total expenditure was included to mirror the public-private-mix of LTC systems.
-We also adopted the availability of cash benefits as an approximation for formal and informal care provision.
+The public and private involvement in payments for care as well as the share of private (voluntary and out-of-pocket) expenditure in the total expenditure (PEXPND) was included to mirror the public-private-mix of LTC systems.
+We also adopted the availability of cash benefits (CASH) as an approximation for formal and informal care provision.
 Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).
+In our setting, CASH may take values of 0, describing a system where only inkind-benefits are available.
+If the use of cash benefits were bound to specific services and aids, the indicator was coded 1, while unbound benefits, where the use of the benefit was is to the benficiaries own discression, were coded with a 2.

 Within the performance dimension we can only use indicators that are not exclusively but to a large part determined by the quality of LTC services.
-We integrate life expectancy of people aged 65 or older and similar to Damiani et al. (2011) the percentage of the population who are 65 or older and perceive their health as good or very good.
+We integrate life expectancy of people aged 65 or older (LEX 65+) and similar to Damiani et al. (2011) the percentage of the population who are 65 or older and perceive their health as good or very good (SPH).

-Finally, we included three indicators on free and limited choice.
+Access to LTC systems is reflected by three choice indicators.
 Limitations in choice are regional restriction or those due to insurance or benefit plans.
-The indicators are: choice of homes-care provider, choice of institutional care provider and choice between cash and in-kind benefits.
-We furthermore used means-testing for any benefit (cash benefits, in-kind benefits, other care related benefits).Data
+The indicators are: choice of homes-care provider (HC), choice of institutional care provider (IC) and choice between cash and in-kind benefits (CVSI).
+Both, the selection of quantitative measures as well as developing the coding scheme to distill the institutional indicators were theory-driven processes, with the aim of maximum conceptual validity of outlined dimensions.
+Nevertheless, cluster analysis profits from a small number of variables, since multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (Milligan and Cooper, 1987).
+To prevent findings from being biased by a strong overweighting of choice within the cluster analysis, we constructed a cumulative index from all three choice sub-indicators.
+This index (CIDX) may take values between 0-4, where 0 means absolute freedom of choice, while 4 reflects strong restrictions.
+Finally, we used means-testing (MTAB) for any benefit (cash benefits, in-kind benefits, other care related benefits).
+If a country system applies no means-testing in LTC systems, it was coded 0 and 1 if means-testing takes place.

+Data